kubs3/GeoSolar/README.md

 - **Fault Tolerance:** External HTTP calls are wrapped in `Polly` Wait-and-Retry policies to gracefully handle 504 Gateway Timeout or 502 Bad Gateway errors.

 ## License
-This project is showcased as part of my professional freelance portfolio.
+This project is showcased as part of my professional portfolio.
 It is **not** licensed for open-source redistribution or commercial use without permission.
 If you are a solar installation company interested in using or customizing this tool for your business, please contact me!